8ctopus/nginx-php-fpm-alpine/README.md

     docker-compose stop
     docker commit dev-web nginx-php-fpm-alpine-curl:dev

-To use the new image, run it or update the image link in the docker-compose file.
+To use the new image, update the image link in the docker-compose file.

 ## more info on php-fpm